Welcome to the R. Burrow page!!

 THEY ARE $15.00 EACH INCLUDING SHIP, ALL ARE INSCRIBED!! (will write anything you like :))

-Also, these books are currently published, and can be found on such sites as
+These books can be found on such sites as

 Amazon, Alibris, LuLu, Nook, bn.com, Apple, Smashwords, and others.